Workplace Harassment and Violence Prevention Communication Template: File Closure Letter- Principal Party

 In the event of a new occurrence related to this file, you may submit a new NoO.
 However, I recommend that you include a note that a resolution process had already been completed.

-I want to reiterate, as per DAOD 5014-0 and the WHVP policy manual, that privacy and confidentiality must be maintained throughout the entire process including following the completion of the resolution process.
+Please note, as per the WHVP policy manual, that privacy and confidentiality must be maintained throughout the entire process including following the completion of the resolution process.
 As such, please refrain from disclosing any information related to the occurrence or the resolution process to other colleagues.

 Every member of the Defence Team has the right to work in an environment where they are treated with respect, dignity, and fairness.
 It is the responsibility of all involved in this process to ensure no person suffer any prejudice, retaliation, or embarrassment following the submission of a NoO.